 Troubleshooting when there are no flowers on gardenia plants is often necessary in order to pinpoint the best possible reason.

-Extreme weather – Temperature extremes, either too hot or too cold, can also prevent blooming or cause buds to drop.
-For example, if you want to know to how to get blooms on gardenia, temperatures should be between 65 and 70 F. (18-21 C.) during the day and between 60 and 63 F. (15-17 C.) during the night.
+Extreme weather– Temperature extremes, either too hot or too cold, can also prevent blooming or cause buds to drop.
+For example, if you want to know to how to get blooms on gardenia, temperatures should be between 65 and 70 degrees F. (18-21 C.) during the day and between 60 and 63 degrees F. (15-17 C.) during the night.

 Lack of nutrition– Feed gardenias lightly in early spring after all danger of frost has passed using a fertilizer formulated for gardenias, rhododendrons, azaleas, and other acid-loving plants.
 Repeat in about six weeks to ensure the plant has adequate nutrition to support continued blooming.